mrkipling/orbital-comics-releases/README.md

 I am not affiliated with Orbital Comics in any way.
 This is just a fun, not-for-profit project that I wrote for myself and thought that other people might find useful, so I decided to play nice and share.

-## If you were wondering what the emails looks like...
+## If you were wondering what the emails look like...

 <img src="http://i.imgur.com/a1zWdp1.png" alt="Preview of an email">